paddor/czmq-ffi-gen/README.md

 This is generated code.
 It is generated from the API models in CZMQ using [zproject](https://github.com/zeromq/zproject).
 It doesn't feel like Ruby.
 It's not intended to be used directly.
-Instead, use [CZTop](https://github.com/paddor/cztop), or write your own wrapper for this library.
+Instead, use [CZTop](https://gitlab.com/paddor/cztop), or write your own wrapper for this library.

 ### Generated code isn't actually in this repository
-The actual generated code lies in CZMQ, which is Git submodule of this repository, registered under `vendor/czmq`.
+The actual generated code lies in CZMQ, which is a Git submodule of this repository, registered under `vendor/czmq`.
 So if you're not happy with any of the generated code, go have a closer look at [CZMQ](https://github.com/zeromq/czmq) (or [zproject](https://github.com/zeromq/zproject), which is used by CZMQ to generate the low-level binding).